pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_provision_retirement_state_machines/chapter.md

 > **Note**
 >
 > Any dynamic playbook variables or hosts used for the service provision - for example passed from a service dialog - are not available when the retirement playbooks are run.
 The static values configured in the **Retirement** tab of the service definition are used to run the retirement playbook.

+## Summary

+This chapter has described the new state machines that handle the provisioning and retirement of embedded Ansible playbook services.
+They can be cloned to a user-defined domain and edited to extend functionality, if required.